-If during the current tax year you transferred property to another party in a like-kind exchange, you must file Form 8824 with your tax return for that year.
-Also file Form 8824 for the 2 years following the year of a related party exchange (see the instructions for line 7 on page 2).
+If during the current tax year you transferred property to another party in a like-kind exchange, you must file Form

+8824 with your tax return for that year.
+Also file Form 8824 for the 2 years following the year of a related party exchange (see the instructions for line 7).